mangotangochick/cambridge-medtech-24/README.md

 # Welcome to the MedTech Conference Workshop Repository!
 Cambridge Medtech Conference Workshops 2024

-# Intermediate Workshop Resources
+# Beginner Workshop Resources
-* intermediate_workshop.ipynb is the workshop file for the intermediate workshop run by David Tyrell.
+* beginner_workshop.ipynb is the workshop file for the beginner workshop run by David Tyrell.

 # Advanced Workshop Resources
 * advanced_workshop.ipynb is the workshop file for the advanced workshop run by Charles Britton and Frances Eslabra.